 Clerics are the iconic divine spellcaster, and the uncontested master of healing and support spellcasting.
-While other classes have many excellent options for restoring hit points, no other class can match the Cleric’s ability to remove problematic status conditions.
+While other classes have many excellent options for restoring hit points, no other class can match the ability to remove problematic status conditions with cleric spells.

 But don’t let those strengths fool you.
 There are no “heal bots” in DnD 5e.
 While the cleric is a spectacular healer, they also have many of the best divination options, as well as plenty of unique and powerful offensive options, including most of the best options for dealing both necrotic and radiant damage.

 RPGBOT uses the color coding scheme which has become common among Pathfinder build handbooks, which is simple to understand and easy to read at a glance.